helium/lorawan-h3/README.md

 The region parameter files are built as [release assets] for this repository when tagged with a `region_params_YYYY.MM.DD` tag

+Supported regions are listed in the [regions.txt] file.
+New supported regions _must_ be added there with corresponding [upstream geojson] and [region parameters json] files.

 #### Example index

 Generate IN865.res7.h3irz fom IN865.geojson.